Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-inputs/ldio-ldes-client.md

 The IDs of all processed members will be remembered by the filter and when a duplicate member is processed, it will be filtered out before sending it to the output of the Client.

+Note that this filter can not be enabled with version materialisation.

 #### Latest-state-filter

 When version materialisation is enabled, state objects that does not represent the latest state can be filter out by